 Sullivan & Worcester confirmed to Law360 that in April it had furloughed an unspecified number of employees for three months with full benefits.
 It also instituted a tiered pay cut scheme in which equity partners' monthly draws were cut by 20%, nonequity partners' pay was reduced by 10% and some staff members' pay was cut by 5%.
 Employees making less than $66,000 a year were not affected.

-Taft Stettinius on April 21 confirmed to Law360 that it had cut partner draws by 25% and that the approximately 600-attorney and 400-plus staff firm has laid off nine attorneys and 16 staff members across its seven offices.
+Taft Stettinius on April 21 confirmed to Law360 that it had cut partner draws by 25% and that the approximately 600-attorney and 400-plus staff firm had laid off nine attorneys and 16 staff members across its seven offices.
+On Nov.
+16, the firm said it had restored full pay to partners and that it had also made restoration payments to make up for the lost income.

 Thompson Hine on May 11 told Law360 it is reducing quarterly partner draws by 15% and reducing staff compensation by 1.7% on an annual basis.
 The firm said it has "aggressively decreased" noncompensation expenses and hopes it can avoid more reductions.
 The firm also has pushed back the start date of its summer associate program to July 7 to increase the likelihood of "face-to-face" interactions.
 The program will run for six weeks.
 The firm said it will consider and extend offers in the normal course, adding that it is also paying associates for the weeks they work.